 Since the completion of the Brisas Bankable Feasibility Study in 2005, we have updated a number of the inputs and assumptions related to the development and construction of Brisas.
-Most significantly, we last updated our estimate of initial capital cost in April 2006 and updated the mineral resource and reserve estimate and prepared a new CSA National Instrument 43-101 report (the "Brisas Report") in November 2006.
+Most significantly, we last updated our estimate of initial capital cost in April 2006 and updated the mineral resource and reserve estimate and prepared the Brisas Report in November 2006.